Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 2. After mistakenly placing the static folder within the palestra app, it was moved outside into the main project folder after failing to be accessed by other apps and this resolved any errors.

 3. When creating the filter function in views.py, an empty "categories" variable could be passed to the page when sorting is not present causing an error to occur.
 A solution to this was setting "categories = None" at the top of the function to prevent this error.

+4. During the creation of contexts.py for the bag app, the site would crash when trying to access the bag page.
+This was due to a variable referenced before assignment.
+For the sake of simplicity and before the variable can be established elsewhere, it was set to 0 before reference to prevent the site crashing before the grand_total variable can be created elsewhere.

+5. When creating the sorting bar for the mobile page, the code would not be read by the if functions as they previously were written {% if 'X' in request.get %}.
+However this proved to be incorrect and changing to {% if 'X' in request.get_full_path %} allowed it to function as intended.